-Dr. Daniel Adomako Asamoah is an Associate Professor of Information Systems in the Raj Soin College of Business at the Wright State University.
-He holds a Ph.D in Management Information Systems from the William Spears School of Business at the Oklahoma State University.
+Dr. Daniel Adomako Asamoah is a Professor of Information Systems in the Raj Soin College of Business at the Wright State University.
+He is also a fellow of the Carnegie African Diaspora Fellowship Program (CADFP) and holds a PhD in Management Information Systems from the Spears School of Business at the Oklahoma State University.

 - Ph.D. in Management Information Systems, William Spears School of Business, Oklahoma State University, Stillwater, OK

-- M.S. in Telecommunications Managwement, William Spears School of Business, Oklahoma State University, Stillwater, OK
+- M.S. in Telecommunications Management, William Spears School of Business, Oklahoma State University, Stillwater, OK

 - B.S. in Electrical/Electronic Engineering, College of Engineering, Kwame Nkrumah University of Science and Technology, Kumasi, Ghana

 - Data Science for Business Applications

 - Descriptive Analytics and Data Visualization

 - Systems Analysis and Design